billangle/mysurecostpharma/README.md

 ### Part 1 Overview
 The REST API is written in Python using FastAPI.
 It is assuming a Postgres Database and uses SQLAlchemy as the ORM.
 The application is deployed using a Docker container.
 The Postgres Database is also deployed using a Docker container.
 The source code is located in the /phamacy_api drectory of the repository.
-There are both Python and UNIX shell based test tools, utilized for unit tests.
+There are UNIX shell based test tools, utilized for unit tests.

 ### Part 2 Overview
 The frontend application is ReactJS based solution using Redux toolkit and Axios libraries.
 The application constructed using the vite build tool.
 The tailwind CSS style library for a consistent look and feel across the application.
 The vitest library is utilized for unit tests.
 The source code is in the /drug-app directory of the repository.